James Pierrepont Greaves

-James Pierrepont Greaves (1 February 1777 - 11 March 1842), was an English mystic, educational reformer, socialist and progressive thinker who founded Alcott House, a short-lived utopian community and free school in Surrey.
-He described himself as a "sacred socialist" and was an advocate of vegetarianism and other health practices.
+James Pierrepont Greaves (1 February 1777 – 11 March 1842) was an English mystic, educational reformer, and socialist.
+He founded Alcott House, a utopian community and school at Ham, Surrey.
+Greaves described himself as a "sacred socialist" and advocated vegetarianism, temperance, hydrotherapy, and other health practices.

 Life and work

-James Pierrepont Greaves was born in Merton, Surrey, on 1 February 1777, the son of Charles Greaves, a draper, and Ann Pierrepont, and spent his early life engaged as a merchant and draper in London.
-According to one account the firm in which he was a partner became bankrupt in 1806 owing to the Milan and Berlin decrees of Napoleon which blocked trade between Britain and the continent; another source says that "after getting rich in commerce he lost his fortune by imprudent speculations".
-He surrendered all his property to his creditors, and lived for some time on the income allowed him for winding up the affairs of his establishment.
-He eventually rebuilt his business.
+James Pierrepont Greaves was born in Merton, Surrey, on 1 February 1777, the son of Charles Greaves, a draper, and Ann Pierrepont.
+He worked as a merchant and draper in London.
+One account states that the firm in which he was a partner became bankrupt in 1806 after the Milan and Berlin decrees restricted trade between Britain and continental Europe.
+Another source states that, "after getting rich in commerce he lost his fortune by imprudent speculations".
+Greaves surrendered his property to his creditors and lived for a time on the income allowed to him while he wound up the affairs of his establishment.
+He later rebuilt his business.

-In 1817, Greaves experienced "some strong interior visitations" which led him to a belief in the "divine in man" and convinced him that he had a spiritual mission in life to share his commitment to the love of God with others.
-In 1818, he joined Johann Heinrich Pestalozzi, the Swiss educational reformer, then established at Yverdon, where he taught English.
-There he met fellow socialist Robert Owen.
+In 1817, Greaves experienced what he called "some strong interior visitations".
+These led him to a belief in the "divine in man" and to the view that he had a spiritual mission to share his commitment to the love of God.
+In 1818, he joined Johann Heinrich Pestalozzi, the Swiss educational reformer, at Yverdon, where he taught English.
+While there he met Robert Owen.

-Returning to England in 1825 he founded the London Infant School Society and became its secretary.
-In 1832 he was settled in the village of Randwick, Gloucestershire, and engaged in an industrial scheme for the benefit of agricultural labourers with his sister Mary Ann Greaves.
+Greaves returned to England in 1825.
+He founded the London Infant School Society and became its secretary.
+In 1832, he lived in Randwick, Gloucestershire, where he and his sister Mary Ann Greaves took part in an industrial scheme for agricultural labourers.
 From the 1830s onwards he referred to himself as a "sacred socialist".